 - 1Switch off the machine and unplug it from the power source.

-- 2Then, lift the handle and remove both the pod and pod holder.
+- 2Then, lift the handle and remove both the K-cup pod and holder.
 This protects them from any damage.

 - 3The upper needle is narrow with three holes.
 Look for the inlet of the needle.